Home / Guides /

 We recommend allowing your trading partners to use any type of delimiter when sending data.
 They may have different data requirements and have likely already worked to ensure there are no conflicts with EDI delimiters.

 Stedi automatically infers the delimiters from incoming EDI files.
-Visit the EDI Translate documentation for details.

-X12 provides this guidance about character frequency.
+X12 provides the following guidance about delimiters.

 The following characters usually occur in data.
 They should not be used as delimiters: